martis42/depend_on_what_you_use/CONTRIBUTING.md

 Feel free to directly create pull requests for small improvements like fixing typos without creating an issue first.
 Please have a look at the rules for [contributing code](#contributing-code) before doing so.

+# AI Agents based contribution

+This projects accepts contributions created by AI Agents.
+There are however some conditions for this:

+- No unreviewed AI slop.
+  If you propose a new feature or fix and an AI Agent implements this, we still expect you to ..
+  - perform a first review yourself
+  - understand what was done
+  - be able to answer questions about the contribution
+- No extensive rewrites just because the Agent can easily do so.
+  Pull Requests still have to be reasonably reviewable by a human reviewer.
+- All existing contribution guidelines also apply to AI Agents based contributions.

 # Contributing code

 ## Commits